How we got our Bibles

 Many Christians do not accept that chapter and verse divisions in the Bible may be Divinely inspired.

-- 1439A printing press in Gutenberg
+- 1439A printing press invented by Gutenberg

 Printing changed things.
 Up to that time all reproduction of Bible texts was done by hand.